tedstriker/node-red-contrib-magichome-controller/README.md

 ## ToDo
 See [project board](https://github.com/tedstriker/node-red-contrib-magic-home/projects/1)

-## Versioning
-We use [SemVer](http://semver.org/) for versioning.
-For the versions available, see the tags on this repository.

 ## License
 This project is licensed under the Apache v2.0 License - see the [LICENSE.md] file for details